 - Preparedness of medicines’ clinical trials in paediatrics: Recommendations by the Enpr-EMA working group on trial preparedness

-Trial preparedness, in this context, means a structured assessment of contributing factors that enable the smooth conduct of clinical trials in a timely manner, integrating information from multiple stakeholders.
+‘Preparedness’ is the structured assessment of contributing factors that enable the smooth conduct of clinical trials in a timely manner.

 Involving young people and family members in clinical research has many benefits, including greater understanding of young people's perspectives and improvements in study design and the quality of clinical research.